JDeezy5291/js-Game/README.md

-# for practice and understanding
+# for practice and understanding of how
+# to upload a project on github.